cerb-plugins/cerberusweb.mobile/README.md

 What's this?
 ------------
-This plugin adds a platform-independent mobile interface and adds Virtual Attendant mobile behaviors.
+This plugin adds a platform-independent mobile interface and Virtual Attendant mobile behaviors.

 Installation
 ------------